sarthihan/SneakPeak/README.md

 # SneakPeak
-An Application to view websites briefly using showwebpages.workflow This Application uses MacOS's built in WebKit framework and Automator's WebPage displaying capabilities.
+An Application to view websites briefly using WebSite_Popup.workflow This Application uses MacOS's built in WebKit framework and Automator's WebPage displaying capabilities.

 **©AR Systems**